 • America's Top 50 charities: How well do they rate?
 (Christian Science Monitor)

 • Red Cross Misstates How Donors' Dollars Are Spent (Laura Sullivan, NPR, for All Things Considered, and Jesse Eisinger and Justin Elliott, for ProPublica, 12-4-14).
 Same story as reported on ProPublica (and there you'll see links to other stories on the topic.

-• A Snopes.com article reports that six veterans-related charitable organizations don't receive very high marks for efficiency (as determined by Charity Navigator, the BBB, or Form 990 information):
+• A Snopes.com article reports on six veterans-related charitable organizations that don't receive high marks for efficiency (as determined by Charity Navigator, the BBB, or Form 990 information):

 American Legion: 55%

 Disabled American Veterans: 77%